mantinglin/wmmxcx/README.md

 See the *React Native CLI Quickstart* section in this [document](https://reactnative.dev/docs/environment-setup/#Installing-dependencies).

-Then, inside the project directory, do a `npm install`.
+Then, inside the project directory, do a `yarn install`.

 ### Install plateform dependencies